-The City of Subiaco is renowned for providing a very high level of waste service, in house utilising City staff and waste collection fleet.
+The City of Subiaco is renowned for providing a very high level of waste service in-house, utilising City staff and waste collection fleet.
 The service is provided with a focus on sustainability, reducing waste to landfill and encouraging a circular economy where possible.
 The main areas of activity include:

-- Weekly general Waste collection
+- Fortnightly general waste collection.

-- Weekly Green Waste collection
+- Weekly FOGO waste collection.

-- Fortnightly recycling collection
+- Fortnightly recycling collection.

-- Weekly commercial cardboard collection
+- Weekly commercial cardboard collection.

-- Weekly commercial food organics collection

-- Street and park litter bin collections
+- Street and park litter bin collections.

-- Waste education
+- Waste education.